jembi/openhim-core-js/docs/dev-guide/mediators.md

 * `number` - An integer or decimal value
 * `option` - A value from a pre-defined list.
 If this datatype is use then the `values` property MUST also be used.
 The `values` property specifies an array of possible values for the parameter.
 * `map` - Key/value pairs.
 A map is formatted as an object with string values, e.g. `{ "key1": "value1", "key2": "value2" }`.
 New key/value pairs can be added dynamically.
 * `struct` - A collection of fields that can be of any of type.
 If a parameter is a struct, then a `template` field MUST be defined.
 A template is an array with each element defining the individual fields that the struct is made up of.
-The definition schema is the same as the `configDefs` [schema](https://github.com/jembi/openhim-core-js/blob/master/src/model/mediators.coffee) with the exception that a struct may not recursively define other structs, i.e. a template may not contain definitions of type struct.
+The definition schema is the same as the `configDefs` [schema](https://github.com/jembi/openhim-core-js/blob/master/src/model/mediators.coffee) with the exception that a struct may not recursively define other structs.

 A config definition may also specify an `array` property (boolean).
 If true, then the config can have an array of values.
 The elements in the array must be of the specified type, e.g. if the config definition is of type `string`, then the config must be an array of strings.